varun-vasudevan/CDRS-India/study2_july/README.md

 Additional Comments
 --------------------
+The following should be taken into consideration while normalizing scores.
 - Chandigarh doesn't have districts.
 - Lakshadweep was excluded because it had less than 10 cases as of July 12, 2020
 - Andaman & Nicobar Islands, Manipur, Mizoram and Sikkim didn't have any deaths until July 25, 2020